jacobdavidson/bb_imgacquisition/README.md

 ./bb_imgacquisition
 ```

-Note that the first time running will generate a blank `config.json` located at `~/.config/bb_imgacquisition/config.json`.
+The first time running will generate a blank `config.json` located at `~/.config/bb_imgacquisition/config.json`.
 This needs to be edited to include the camera serial numbers and other parameters.
 See the included `config.json` for an example that can be adapted.

+Note!
+For high resolutions, the ffmpeg encoding only supports multiples of 64 (for example, 5312x4608).
+Other resolutions will lead to jumbled videos due to the encoder.

 ### Optional - Install these before building to have XIMEA and/or FLIR camera support